 The Demise of Java

 Originally, most on-line simulations were written using Java.
-Java is the programming language with the coffee cup logo.
-Java programs were called applets.
-Unfortunately, serious security issues started to crop up, and most browsers and anti-virus programs now block Java programs no matter how much you try.
+Java is the programming language with the coffee cup logo, and Java programs are called applets.
+Unfortunately, serious security issues have cropped up, and most browsers and anti-virus programs now block Java programs no matter how hard you try.

 Flash has been a good, if somewhat limited, alternative.
-But it too has security issues and most tablets and smart phones will not run Flash.
-Flash is being phased out as well.
+But it too has security issues and most tablets and smart phones do not run Flash.

 For K12, in particular, these new visualization tools are a boon for understanding complex phenomena.